 *5.1 Glossary of Terms

 Define any industry-specific or site-specific terms that may need clarification.
-Examples of commonly defined terms may also be found at the beginning of this Guidebook, under
+Examples of commonly defined terms may also be found at the beginning of this Guidebook, under Appendix B: Definitions.

 *5.2 General Prescription